-- (a) In order to compete in USA Cycling races, riders must present a valid racing license from USA Cycling or an international license from another national federation that is affiliated with the UCI.
-However, the Chief Referee may approve admission of a rider known to be currently licensed or whose licensed status is confirmed by authoritative documentation, including accessing the member's USA Cycling online account. - (b) Active participants in Category A races, including officials, riders, team managers, drivers, and mechanics, must hold a USA Cycling license or a license from a governing body that is a member of UCI and must show such license at registration or when called upon to do so by race officials.
+(a) In order to compete in USA Cycling races, riders must present a valid racing license from USA Cycling or an international license from another national federation that is affiliated with the UCI.
+However, the Chief Referee may approve admission of a rider known to be currently licensed

+- or whose licensed status is confirmed by authoritative documentation, including accessing the member's USA Cycling online account. - (b) Active participants in Category A races, including officials, riders, team managers, drivers, and mechanics, must hold a USA Cycling license or a license from a governing body that is a member of UCI and must show such license at registration or when called upon to do so by race officials. - 1H8.
-1H8.
 Withdrawal.
-After having entered a race, a rider may not withdraw and compete in another race until the race first entered is completed, except with the written consent of the Race Director.

-1H9.
-Mixing of Classes, Categories, and Genders

-- (a) Eligibility.
-No rider may race in a class or category other than that which is stated on his or her license, other than as allowed below. - (b) UCI Team members are not allowed to enter Masters Races. - (c) Masters may compete in any races for their age or younger, subject to category restrictions but not races exclusively for Under 23s or Juniors. - (d) Under 23 and Junior riders may compete in any races for their age or older, subject to category restrictions but not Masters races. - (e) Youth riders may enter only youth races. - (f) In mountain bike endurance races, junior riders age 14 and younger who ride with older Juniors may only enter races for riders up to category 2. - (g) Women may enter any men's race for which they are eligible by age, category, and any performance requirements.
+After having entered a race, a rider may not withdraw and compete in another race until the race first entered is completed, except with the written consent of the Race Director. - 1H9.
+Mixing of Classes, Categories, and Genders (a) Eligibility.
+No rider may race in a class or category other than that which is stated on his or her license, other than as allowed below. - (b) UCI Team members are not allowed to enter Masters Races. - (c) Masters may compete in any races for their age or younger, subject to category restrictions but not races exclusively for Under 23s or Juniors. - (d) Under 23 and Junior riders may compete in any races for their age or older, subject to category restrictions but not Masters races. - (e) Youth riders may enter only youth races. - (f) In mountain bike endurance races, junior riders age 14 and younger who ride with older Juniors may race up at the discretion of the race administration, but generally should enter races for riders up to category 2. - (g) Women may enter any men's race for which they are eligible by age, category, and any performance requirements.
 They may also enter categorized races for men that are up to one category lower than their women's category.
-For road, track, and cyclo-cross events, category 1 women may enter men's races up to two categories lower. - (h) Master women may compete in men's masters races as follows: - (i) category 1 and 2 master women may enter men's events for riders up to 10 years above their racing ages; - (ii) category 3 and 4 master women may enter men's events for riders up to 20 years above their racing ages.
+For road, track, and cyclo-cross events, category 1 women may enter men's races up to two categories lower. - (h) Master women may compete in men's masters races as follows: